yyuezhi/SketchConcept/README.md

 # SketchConcept
-This is the code for Discovering Design Concepts for CAD Sketches
+This repo contains the code for "Discovering Design Concepts for CAD Sketches".
+Code will be released in the future